Healthy and Happy Relationships the Yogic Way

 - Learn how Yoga builds the nervous system to act effectively rather than react emotionally

-- Practice mantra and sound healing techniques that help to psychologically clear the subconscious mind and recalibrate blocks and memories in the psyche
+- Practice mantra and sound healing techniques that help to psychologically clear the subconscious mind and recalibrate blocks in the psyche

 Continuing Education Opportunities